-- obtain the Head's prior agreement before any off-site visit - before confirming a pupil's participation on a trip, give the list of pupils to the SLT for checking suitability of participation. - ensure the Bursar's Office has confirmed the parents' payment schedule - provide the Bursar's Office with copies of the Provisional Residential Trip form and the introductory letter to parents - provide the Bursar's Office with all the necessary information for booking a coach eg itinerary including flight numbers, flight times etc - follow the School's policy and procedures (as detailed in Staff Handbook) - use a licenced travel company/provider (badges of quality include: Stf, AALA, ABTA, Council for Learning Outside the Classroom) - appoint a Deputy and Teacher in Charge (TIC) of First Aid - clearly define each member of staff's role and ensure all tasks have been assigned - be able to control and lead pupils of the relevant age group - be suitably competent to instruct pupils in an activity, when required, and have a knowledge of the location/centre where the activity takes place including remote supervision (other professionals will do the instruction on some trips eg skiing, PGL) - be aware of safeguarding and child protection issues - ensure adequate first aid provision is in place - undertake and complete the planning and preparation of the visit including the briefing of group members and parents - provide a Parents' Information Pack where necessary, including, for example, Medical Consent and Behaviour Code - undertake and complete a comprehensive Risk Assessment - ensure that accompanying staff are fully aware of what the proposed visit entails - assess pupils' suitability to participate in the proposed visit - ensure staff pupil ratio is appropriate for the group and the activity (see section on Supervision) - consider stopping the visit if the risk to the health or safety of a pupil is unacceptable and have in place procedures for such an emergency - ensure all staff have details of the School contact - ensure all staff have copies of the emergency procedure (abridged copy of Emergency Plan) - ensure that all staff have details of the medical or special needs of the pupils, including requirements for the disabled.
+- obtain the Headmistress's prior agreement before any off-site visit - before confirming a pupil's participation on a trip, give the list of pupils to the Deputy Head -Pastoral and Bursar for checking suitability of participation. - Group Leader to meet with Deputy Head Pastoral to discuss any queries on suitability of participation. - ensure the Bursar's Office has confirmed the parents' payment schedule - provide the Bursar's Office with copies of the Provisional Residential Trip form and the introductory letter to parents - provide the Bursar's Office with all the necessary information for booking a coach eg itinerary including flight numbers, flight times etc - follow the School's policy and procedures (as detailed in Staff Handbook) - use a licenced travel company/provider (badges of quality include: Stf, AALA, ABTA, Council for Learning Outside the Classroom) - appoint a Deputy and Staff Member in Charge (SMiC) of First Aid - clearly define each member of staff's role and ensure all tasks have been assigned - be able to control and lead pupils of the relevant age group - be suitably competent to instruct pupils in an activity, when required, and have a knowledge of the location/centre where the activity takes place including remote supervision (other professionals will do the instruction on some trips eg skiing, PGL) - be aware of safeguarding and child protection issues - ensure adequate first aid provision is in place - undertake and complete the planning and preparation of the visit including the briefing of group members and parents - provide a Parents' Information Pack where necessary, including, for example, Medical Consent and Behaviour Code - undertake and complete a comprehensive Risk Assessment - ensure that accompanying staff are fully aware of what the proposed visit entails - assess pupils' suitability to participate in the proposed visit - ensure staff pupil ratio is appropriate for the group and the activity (see section on Supervision) - consider stopping the visit if the risk to the health or safety of a pupil is unacceptable and have in place procedures for such an emergency - ensure all staff have details of the School contact - ensure all staff have copies of the emergency procedure (abridged copy of Emergency Plan) - ensure that all staff have details of the medical or special needs of the pupils, including requirements for the disabled.
 Always seek medical advice from the School Nurse - observe the guidance set out for teachers in the Staff Handbook - ensure that the visit/activity provider has a current Health and Safety document/Safety Management System which satisfies the School's requirements - regularly review visits/activities, including Risk Assessments, and report the findings to the EVC - appoint a member of staff to take photographs that document the trip and send these to the Marketing Team to be used for marketing purposes ensuring they know which parents have not consented to have their daughter's image taken - a checklist for Group Leaders is included in the Procedures for Educational Trips Day and Residential document